 - Packing slip

-“Procurify keeps me organized and on top of purchasing requests, I don’t need to hunt down paper POs and emails with requests, it’s all in one place.
-It provides an easy to use interface for people to enter exactly what they want, how much of it and estimate costs.
+“Procurify keeps me organized and on top of purchasing requests.
+I don’t need to hunt down paper POs and emails with requests, it’s all in one place.
+It provides an easy-to-use interface for people to enter exactly what they want.
 This makes it significantly easier from a purchasing and budgeting standpoint to approve requests and process them.” – Excel Public Charter School

-If your organization is not yet ready to implement an entire system, it might be good to just start with the best practice of making sure all data is reflected in one place, such as a google drive.
+It’s okay if your organization is not yet ready to implement an entire system.
+But, a good place to start is to ensure all data is reflected in one place.